Alternatives to Taking a Leave

 Academic Support and Resources

 It may be that none of the administrative alternatives listed above apply for a student’s situation and/or that pursuing these options is not sufficient to address a student’s academic challenges.
-In that case, students are encouraged to connect with Academic Support Services and/or Disability Support Services for coaching and skill-building resources.
+In that case, students are encouraged to connect with Academic Support and/or Disability and Accessibility Resources for coaching and skill-building resources.

 Academic Support Services offers one-on-one coaching, workshops and tutoring services for Reed students.
 Staff members meet individually with students to discuss study skills, quantitative skills, learning styles, time management, test anxiety, procrastination, and academic stress.

-Disability Support Services works with students and faculty to determine appropriate academic adjustments and services for students with documented disabilities.
-Students who would like to request accommodations, or anyone with questions about disability support services for students, are welcome to contact DSS to request information or schedule an appointment.
+Disability and Accessibility Resources (DAR) works with students and faculty to determine appropriate academic adjustments and services for students with documented disabilities.
+Students who would like to request accommodations, or anyone with questions about disability support services for students, are welcome to contact DAR to request information or schedule an appointment.

 Reed offers a number of support resources and services to help address and resolve personal, financial and interpersonal challenges that may be disruptive to a student’s academic progress.